flamedodger/a0221at/README.md

 ## Overview

 Modular Arduino implementation for reading A02YYUW ultrasonic sensor data and publishing water level to MQTT.
-Designed for integration with Home Assistant or any MQTT consumer.
+Designed for integration with Home Assistant or any MQTT consumer for use in a water tank.

 ## Sensor Model